iansgit1/CCINFOM-MCO2/README.md

 - I haven't made the changes based on ms' comments :)
 - I think transactions are still subject to change
 - Don't forget to error check (input validation)
+- UIs are mostly done but could be better

 ## To Do